riddhesh-jangid/Goansible/README.md

 # Goansible :scroll:

-Goansible compiles :pencil: python programs into ansible commands and execute them
+Goansible compiles python programs into ansible commands and execute them :computer:

 #### Install Httpd on all server